timmorrisdev/MS2-song-remixer/README.md

 ### Future Development Opportunities
 - Recording of arrangements

-    In the furture I would like to develop a 'back-end' aspect to the site that might allow users to capture and subsequently share their unique mixes of the song via social media.
+    In the future I would like to develop a 'back-end' aspect to the site that might allow users to capture and subsequently share their unique mixes of the song via social media.
 This would have the goal of increasing game enjoyment for the user and also increase the effectiveness of the game as a promotional tool for the band.

 - Additional processing options